mimirotimi/mimirotimi.github.io/writeups/Lab2.md

 This tasks requires us to use a notification handler to transmit 50 temperature readings over 100ms intervals.
 Images 9 and 10 show the Arduino code written, respectively,

 #### Task 6
+Only around 150 bytes of data can be transmitted from the robot via Bluetooth.
+Additionally, the Artemis Nano has about 380kB of RAM.
+This means that a lesser amount can be stored on board, approximately 200kB.
+The form of "5 seconds of 16-bit values taken at 150Hz" corresponds to an amount of data that exceeds the onboard capabilities.
+The limitations would result in either non-negligible latency or chunks of data not being transmitted correctly.

  #### Task 7 (5000-level)
  #### Task 8 (5000-level)